 Over the last several decades, robotics has become a necessity for the injection molding industry.
-At Basilius, we have been consistently investing in robotics and automation for decades.
+At Basilius, we have been consistently investing in robotics and industrial automation.
 Looking back, even five or ten years, it’s hard to imagine how we did it without these tools.
-Because of robotics, having employees tending machines, moving boxes around, separating parts and sprues, and handling parts in every phase of production is now a thing of the past for high volume molding.
+Because of robotics, having employees tending machines, moving boxes around, separating parts and sprues, and handling parts in every phase of production is now a thing of the past for our high volume molding.

 But this doesn’t mean that we have no need for employees.
 The employees that were once trying to keep up with the flow of parts are now checking part quality, programming robotics systems, and deploying/checking machine vision systems.
-Thanks to robotics, our employees are now building and maintaining the system instead of performing endlessly repetitive tasks.
+Thanks to these injection molding robots, our employees are now building and maintaining the system instead of performing endlessly repetitive tasks.

 Here are some examples of typical applications that have benefited from robotics at Basilius.